 Below the basic details and persona selector is a navigation bar that allows you to move between Event Details, Questions, and Assignments.

 The Details page contains logistical information for the Event and each Event Part.
 This includes a description of the overall Event and navigation information for the Event Location.
 Simply click on the blue navigation icon to get directions.

 Below the Event Details are details for each Event Part.
 You will see the Event Part Name, Start Date/Time, Duration, as well the Location and navigation icon.
 Again, click on the navigation icon to receive directions for a specific Event Part.

-The Questions page contains both RSVP and Survey Questions.
-This means that you will use this page to set your attendance for the Event and each Event Part as well as answer any specific questions such as "can you drive?" or "what type of meal would you like?".
+The Questions tab will walk you through setting your attendance, responding to survey questions, and completing your registration/response.
+This means that you will use this tab to RSVP for the Event and each Event Part as well as answer any specific questions such as "can you drive?" or "what type of meal would you like?".